microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

     - Motor PHASE A -> MPPB PHASE A
     - Motor PHASE B -> MPPB PHASE B
     - Motor PHASE C -> MPPB PHASE C
-5. If Sensored control is preferred connect motor Hall wires to the HALL SENSOR connector from the MPPB in this order:
+5. If Sensored control is preferred, connect motor Hall wires to the HALL SENSOR connector from the MPPB in this order:
     - Motor HALL A -> MPPB HALL A
     - Motor HALL B -> MPPB HALL B
     - Motor HALL C -> MPPB HALL C.